Special Needs Children and Sarah

 - The ceremony is as important as the lessons, please plan well in advance.

-- Learn Shabbat Prayer Book Hebrew and prayers
+- Learn Shabbat Prayer Book Hebrew and prayers.

 - Each student will study a Torah portion (also known as a weekly reading).
-It corresponds to the Shabbat (Saturday) date that is scheduled on the calendar.

-- Aliyah Honors.
+- Aliyah Honors

 - Younger siblings do participate (age-appropriate).

-- Wine, Challah, and Shehecheyanu.
+- Wine, Challah, and the Shehecheyanu.

 - Start the conversation when a student is 11-1/2 years old to begin the process leading to their 13th birthday.